You must complete the project today.

 It’s because all activities that give pleasure make our brain release dopamine.
 It controls the reward and pleasure centers of our brain.

-Once we get the hang of it, we crave for the pattern again which leads to habit formation.
+Once we get the hang of it, we crave the pattern again which leads to habit formation.
 Thus we repeat the behavior again and again.

 Solution: Keep your smartphones away unless you don’t absolutely need it for work.